 Charlie Cook is sitting in his favorite chair reading his favorite book, which is about a pirate chef who is stranded on an island and a treasure chest.
 The cook uses his hook to open the chest and finds his favorite book, about Goldilocks and the three bears.
 The bears find Goldilocks in Baby bear’s bed reading his favorite book, about Sir Percy Pilkington, a knight who finds his favorite book while fighting a dragon.

 Little girls love playing princesses in fairy tales.
 But they also need strong role models.
-Our collection of bedtime stories for girls is a mix of fun and courage to inspire your little girl through her growing years.
+Our collection of storybooks for preschoolers is a mix of fun and courage to inspire your little girl through her growing years.

 Sofia the First is a classic tale of a poor girl becoming a real princess with some luck.
-Only here, the mother marries a king to become the queen, and thus the daughter becomes a princess, a welcome twist from the usual princesses’ stories.
+Only here, the mother marries a king to become the queen, and thus the daughter becomes a princess, this magical bedtime story contains a welcome twist from the usual princesses’ stories.

 After her mom marries the king of Enchancia, Sophia becomes a princess but knows nothing about how to be one.
 Her new dad, King Roland gives her an enchanted amulet to keep her spirits up.
 He also says that she must wear it when they have the first dance at the royal ball the next night.
 Sofia does not know how to do the Waltz and is even more worried.
 She tries to learn dancing at school but fails after her step sister tricks her.

 She seeks help from the royal sorcerer, tries a spell that goes awry, gets some advice from Cinderella who magically appears and befriends her step sister who teaches her to dance.
 In the end, Sofia learns that to be a princess, all she needs is a good heart, not dance lessons, dresses or knowing which fork to use at the dinner table.